All Towanreef kittens are of outstanding quality, type and temperament and leave us with a complementary kitten pack and information sheet.

 A/ Please look at my visiting page in the information sections for full information on this.

 Q/ Can we come and visit?

-A/ Visiting kittens can only take place once the litter is at least 5/6 weeks old.
+A/ Visiting kittens can only take place once the litter is at least 6 weeks old.
 This is when the kittens have their eyes open and are moving around and you start to see their character forming.
 If you would like to visit, please contact us to arrange a convenient time.
 I encourage all new kitten owners to visit their kittens every 4 weeks so they see the different stages and can enjoy some cuddle time with their kitten.
-I do visits only after 1pm each day as it takes me time to go round my cats, kittens, walk the dog, feed horses and of course do a bit of housework.
+I do visits only after 1pm each day as it takes me time to go round my cats, kittens, walk the dogs, feed horses, sheep and of course do a bit of housework.
 My last visit is 4/5pm (depending on the time of year) so i can then spend time with my family.
 I will have weekends that I'm busy with family, horse events or even being on kitten watch.
 I do my best to be flexible when I can.